sgaya16/appt-scheduler/README.md

 ```
 #### React front end

--Enter the client directory in the project
+- Enter the client directory in the project

--to build the React front end in the client directory:
+- to build the React front end in the client directory:

 ```
 npm install
 ```

--to run the firebase back end locally:
+- to run the firebase back end locally:

 ```
 npm start